Latin word order: Personal possessives

 Possessive adjectives, such as meus "my", suus "his/their", are fairly evenly distributed (68% preceding in Caesar, 56% in a sample of Cicero speeches).
 When a possessive follows the noun it is unemphatic:

 per C. Valerium, ... familiārem suum, cum eō conloquitur.

 "He spoke with him through his friend Gaius Valerius."

 quō usque tandem abūtēre, Catilīna, patientiā nostrā?

 "For how long, Catiline, will you continue to abuse our patience?"

 When it is more emphatic, or in contrastive focus, it precedes:

-sī, in tantā scrīptōrum turba, mea fāma in obscūrō sit.
+sī, in tantā scrīptōrum turbā, mea fāma in obscūrō sit.

 "If, in such a great crowd of writers, my own fame is hidden..."

 nōn ad alterīus praescrīptum, sed ad suum arbitrium.

 "not according to someone else's dictation, but at their own discretion".

 However, the possessive adjective preceding the noun is not always emphatic: when it is tucked away between two more emphatic words it is usually unemphatic: